Top of Page

 Determining Your Financial Aid Eligibility

 How much financial aid you can receive at NSU depends on several factors.
-Generally, your eligibility depends on your Expected Family Contribution (EFC), your year in school, your enrollment status, and your program’s cost of attendance (COA).
+Generally, your eligibility depends on your Student Aid Index (SAI), your year in school, your enrollment status, and your program’s cost of attendance (COA).
 Need-based financial aid, such as the Federal Pell Grant, the Federal Supplemental Educational Opportunity Grant, the Direct Subsidized Loan, Federal Perkins Loan, and Federal Work-Study, is determined based on the following formula:

-Cost of Attendance (COA) - Expected Family Contribution (EFC) = Eligibility for need-based aid
+Cost of Attendance (COA) - Student Aid Index (SAI) = Eligibility for need-based aid

-The Cost of Attendance (COA) is determined by the Office of Student Financial Assistance, as governed by federal regulations, and includes tuition and fees, housing and food, books, supplies, transportation, and other personal expenses.
-If your EFC is lower than the cost of attendance at NSU, the university considers the difference between the two amounts to be your financial need.
+The Cost of Attendance (COA) is determined by the Office of Financial Aid, as governed by federal regulations, and includes tuition and fees, housing and food, books, supplies, transportation, and other personal expenses.
+If your SAI is lower than the cost of attendance at NSU, the university considers the difference between the two amounts to be your financial need.

 Eligibility for aid that is not need based, such as the Direct Unsubsidized Loan, the Federal PLUS Loans, and the Teacher Education Access for College and Higher Education (TEACH) Grant, is determined as follows: